mk1859/seed_size/README.md

 The abundance of background reads may imply that some counts attributed to genes may not reflect their expression.
 A closer examination of reads' tracks in the browser showed that the distribution of background reads is not random and they tend to create hot spots laying both between genes and partially overlapping with them.
 In addition, the strength of genic peaks is negatively correlated with the number of background reads.
 Based on these observations, we decided to remove from our analysis genes whose read count is strongly positively correlated with the number of background reads.
 As gene expression patterns are different between treatments, we calculated these correlations for each of them separately as well as for all seeds combined.
-To do that we wrote the function called correlation_table.
+To do this we wrote the function called correlation_table.

 ``` R
 correlation_size <- correlation_table (filtered_size, background_size)